-Open image as map background, you just have to click on
+To open an image as a map background, you just have to click on

 File > Open > Map

-This dialob box allows to select a background image.
+This dialog box allows you to select a background image.
 Alternatively, it is also possible to load map (.pla) from your computer.

-Some map properties must/should be defined such title, Permission mode and visibility.
+Some map properties must/should be defined, such as title, Permission mode, and visibility.

-Check “hidden” if you want your map to appear cover with fog of war.
-You will reveil the map little by litthe to your players.
+Check “hidden” if you want your map to appear covered with fog of war.
+You will reveal the map little by little to your players.

 When the map is opened, you can paint on it.
 To do so, Rolisteam provides many painting tools.
 There are brough together in the map toolbox.

 17. Move Non playable character (NPC)